Delay Analysis Training Course & Extension of Time Claims

 - PREPARE event chronology as per best practices.

-- EVALUATE Extension of Time Entitlement.
+- DETERMINE Extension of Time Entitlement.

 - CALCULATE Concurrent Delays and Prolongation Costs.